-He added the consortium had sent a letter advising the canal authority it would not halt work before at least January 31.
+He said the consortium had sent a letter advising the canal authority it would not halt work before at least January 31.

-A PCA official said that work at the construction site was running at about 25 percent to 30 percent of capacity.
+A canal authority official said that work at the construction site was running at about 25 percent to 30 percent of capacity.

 The canal authority said last week it might take over a key part of the waterway's expansion if the consortium in charge of the project makes good on a threat to suspend work.

-The consortium, which includes Italy's Salini Impregilo (SALI.MI), Belgium's Jan De Nul and Panama's Constructora Urbana, won a contract in 2009 to build a third set of locks, the main part of the project to double capacity of the near 50-mile transoceanic cargo route.
+The consortium, which includes Italy's Salini Impregilo, Belgium's Jan De Nul and Panama's Constructora Urbana, won a contract in 2009 to build a third set of locks, the main part of the project to double capacity of the near 50-mile transoceanic cargo route.